bootstrapworld/curriculum/lessons/piecewise-functions-conditionals/langs/en-us/slides.md

 {layout="Investigate"}
 # Extending the Design Recipe

-* Circle and label everything that is *change*able on @printable-exercise{redshape-dr.adoc}.
+* Circle and label everything that is *change*able on @printable-exercise{redshape-dr.adoc}.{style="font-size:16pt"}
 * What changes?
-What did you label?
+What did you label?{style="font-size:16pt"}

-If there are more unique labels in the examples than there are things in the Domain, we're probably looking at a piecewise function.
+If there are more unique labels in the examples than there are things in the Domain, we're probably looking at a piecewise function.{style="font-size:16pt"}

 In this case, there are more things to circle-and-label in the examples than there are things in our Domain.
-Think back to our examples of piecewise functions (ticket sales, postage, cell-phone data plans, etc): knowing the input isn't enough - we also need to know the conditions!
+Think back to our examples of piecewise functions (ticket sales, postage, cell-phone data plans, etc): knowing the input isn't enough - we also need to know the conditions!{style="font-size:16pt"}

 _Your teacher may also have you work with @opt-printable-exercise{mood-generator-dr.adoc}.
 Note: this file uses emojis.
-Although they look like images, they are actually characters in a string._
+Although they look like images, they are actually characters in a string._{style="font-size:16pt"}

 <!--
 Up until now, there's been a pattern that students may not have noticed: the number of things in the Domain of a function was _always_ equal to the number of labels in the example step, which was _always_ equal to the number of variables in the definition.
 Make sure you explicitly draw students' attention to this here, and point out that this pattern *no longer holds* when it comes to piecewise functions.
 When it doesn't hold, that's how we _know_ we need a piecewise function!